 One Attempt Only - Toggle to enable if you want to restrict the student to only answering the question once.
 If disabled, students can edit their answer until the assignment is marked as completed.

-Answer and Rationale - Enter guidance for the assessment.
+Rationale - Enter guidance for the assessment.
 This is visible to the teacher when the project is opened in the course or when opening the student’s project.
 This guidance information can also be shown to students after they have submitted their answer and when they reload the assignment after marking it as completed.

 Click Metadata in the left navigation pane and complete the following fields: